Quantum optimization algorithms: The quantum algorithm

 In each iteration, a different threshold $t$ is chosen, and the algorithm outputs either a solution $X$ such that $\langle C, X\rangle_{\mathbb{S}^n} \leq t$ (and the other constraints are satisfied, too) or an indication that no such solution exists.
 The algorithm performs a binary search to find the minimal threshold $t$ for which a solution $X$ still exists: this gives the minimal solution to the SDP problem.

-The quantum algorithm provides a quadratic improvement over the best classical algorithm in the general case, and an exponential improvement when the input matrices are of low rank.
+Quantum SDP algorithms provide a generic quadratic improvement in certain oracle or query models.
+For low-rank SDPs, algorithms can have polylogarithmic dependence on the matrix dimension n when the input matrices are supplied in a fully quantum input model, such as quantum states, and when only a succinct or sampled representation of the solution is required.
+However, comparable low-rank and sampling-access assumptions also permit quantum-inspired classical algorithms with polylogarithmic dependence on n; therefore, this does not establish a general exponential quantum advantage for low-rank SDPs given explicitly as classical input.